-In this article, we’ll look at some of the best accounting apps for small businesses so you can choose the one that suits your needs and can help you make the most of your finances and resources.
+In this article, we’re looking at accounting apps small businesses might fancy giving a try to facilitate accounting, so you can choose the one to suit your needs and help you make the most of your finances and resources.

 What are accounting apps?